 ECBAWM filed a complaint with New York City’s Human Rights Commission on behalf of Hairo Olivares, an Upper West Side porter at 315 Riverside Drive, alleging years of sexual harassment by the building superintendent and manager.
 The complaint alleges, among other things, that the superintendent grabbed Mr. Olivares’s crotch and buttocks and made him an ongoing target of harassment and humiliation.
 ECBAWM’s Ilann M. Maazel and Emma L. Freeman represent Mr. Olivares.

-To learn more, read coverage from the NY Daily News here.
+To learn more, read coverage from the New York Daily News.

 The firm’s client LaDonna Powell was profiled in this week’s This American Life.
-To listen, click here.
-LaDonna and many others were sexually harassed while working at JFK for Allied security, the largest security company in the country.
+LaDonna and many others were sexually harassed while working at JFK for Allied Security, the largest security company in the country.
 The podcast describes in detail how she fought back against this harassment.
-To read the amended complaint, click here.

 The case was previously covered in numerous other newspapers including the New York Daily News.
-WNBC’s I-Team also covered the case on October 10, 2017 and broadcast a followup story on November 21, 2017.
-To view the press release, click here.
+WNBC’s I-Team also covered the case on October 10, 2017, and broadcast a follow-up story on November 21, 2017.

 Elizabeth Saylor, Alanna Kaufman, and David Lebowitz represent Ms. Powell and three other Allied employers who were discriminated against.